Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

 We now extend the non-equilibrium theory of the single-mode (Laughlin) edge developed above to more complex edge structures with more than two modes.
 For simplicity, we will focus on edges with two modes; a generalization to generic Abelian FQH edges is conceptually straightforward.
 We will distinguish two classes of two-mode edges: those with co-propagating and those with counter-propagating edge modes.

 A two-mode FQH edge (which can be intrinsic or engineered) can be described by the pair~\cite{Wen_Topological_1995}

 called the $K$-matrix and the charge vector, respectively.
 In the $K$-matrix, $\nu_{1,2}^{-1}$ are integers describing the filling factor discontinuities corresponding to each of the modes.
 The charge vector $\vec{q}$ sets the fundamental charge in the theory.
 The two mode chiralities are given as $\eta_{1,2}=\text{sgn}(\nu_{1,2})\in \left\{+1,-1\right\}$.
 Equal (opposite) chiralities correspond to co-propagating (counter-propagating) modes.
+The particular choice of basis in Eq.~\eqref{eq:KMat2x2} is not unique, but all physical observables are independent of this choice, see, e.g, Ref.~\cite{Wen_Topological_1995}.

 The setup that we consider includes an interacting edge segment (denoted region II) of length $L$ connected to non-interacting regions (``leads'') I and III, see Fig.~\ref{fig:complex_setup}.
 Setups of this type have been considered to study transport properties of conventional Luttinger liquids~\cite{Safi_Transport_1995,Maslov_Landauer_conductance_1995,Ponomarenko_Renormalization_1995,Trauzettel2004appearance,Gutman2010,Gutman2008nonequilibrium,Berg2009fractional,Kuhne2015measuring}, a multi-mode FQH edge or an interface between two FQH states (i.e., a ``line junction'' of FQH edges)~\cite{Sen2008line, Protopopov_transport_2_3_2017, Nosiglia2018,Spanslatt2021,Spanslatt_Noise_2022, Yutushui2024, Park2024}.
 It is also a fundamental building block for models of more complex geometries such as interferometers~\cite{Gutman2010,Kovrizhin2009exactly, Chirolli2013Jul,Park2015Dec,Iyoda2025Apr,Kovrizhin2009exactly,Levkivskyi2009noise-induced,NgoDinh2013analytically}.
 We assume that the edge is clean so that we neglect tunneling between the modes.